tejasbr4004/RestApiTest_StudentDetails/README.md

          userImage_or_anyFile

         *(In _postman_ ,if you are posting data along with image/file then in body section choose "form-data" option.*
-            *else if you are posting only data with image/file then in body section, you can choose "form-data" or "raw".              (json type)*
+            *else if you are posting only data with image/file then in body section, you can choose "form-data" or "raw(json type)*
          )*